NiaMio/NiaMio.github.io/README.md

 # LandingPage
-A very basic landing page centered around a character I love Uses html and css in two separate files
+A very basic landing page centered around a character I love.
-Formatted with Flexbox within css
+Uses html and css in two separate files, formatted with Flexbox within css